spatialos/gdk-for-unity/docs/modules/player-lifecycle/custom-player-creation.md

 }
 ```

-## Using arbitrary data in the player creation loop
+## How to use arbitrary data in the player creation loop

-To send arbitrary data during the creation of the player, you need to manually send the player creation request [as described earlier](#manually-sending-player-creation-requests).
+To send arbitrary data during the creation of the player, you need to manually send the player creation request [as described earlier](#how-to-manually-send-player-creation-requests).

-##### Call RequestPlayerCreation with serialized data
+### Call RequestPlayerCreation with serialized data

-Get the `SendCreatePlayerRequestSystem`, and invoke the `RequestPlayerCreation` method.
-Ensure that your arbitrary data is serialized into a byte array.
+You must call `RequestPlayerCreation` and provide the `serializedArguments` parameter, which must be of type `byte[]`.

 ```csharp
 var myArguments = new SampleArgumentsObject